aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 ## Summary

 In this document I propose a standard for Collection image templates on-chain.
-Alongside a Collection, a developer could store a `CollectionImageTemplate`, containing an SVG template.
-A view function `get_image` called on a token in that collection would return this template and values from a token's PropertyMap to return enough data to render an SVG for that token.
-Token images could dynamically update based on the data changing, unlocking a variety of usecases.
+Alongside a Collection, a developer could store a `CollectionImageTemplate`, containing an SVG template and a list of keys.
+To render an SVG from this template for a token in the collection, a wallet would fetch the template and keys, then use the keys to fetch values from that token's PropertyMap.
+The wallet would then use a provided library to parse the SVG template using the now built PropertyMap.
+Token images could dynamically update based on the underlying data changing, unlocking a variety of usecases in DeFi, Ticketing, and more.

 The current standard solution for images for tokens in a collection is to host them off-chain and point to them via uri.
 This is usually done with a CDN or via IPFS.
 This solution is brittle as the uri could break for many reasons: dns, cloud issues, lack of ipfs upkeep, etc. In an environment with easy perpetuity for logic (smart contracts), perpetuity for image hosting is still difficult.
 Additionally, storing thousands of uris on-chain takes a suprising amount of storage.